They say life is a “journey”, a “school” and is here to teach us “important lessons”. But why?

 Key Characteristics: Solitary, spiritual, detached, philosophical, humanitarian, tired, unmotivated, empathetic.

-At the end of the reincarnational cycle comes the Old Soul.
+Right at the end of the reincarnational cycle comes the Old Soul.
 Having already experienced the previous 4 stages of existence, the Old Soul has well-rounded knowledge of society, relationships and the world at large.
 At this point, the Old Soul finds day to day life very uninteresting, and little can surprise or compromise their self-assurance.
 Relaxed and philosophical about life, Old Souls radiate depth, calmness and wisdom.
 The Old Souls focus is on self-actualization and self-fulfillment.
 To the Old Soul, life is an interconnected tapestry – one of which they strive to become One with.
 If this sounds like you, take the Old Soul Test.

 Although most people don’t fit strictly within each category, often overlapping others, many people tend to inhabit one Soul Age more than the other.